adinutzyc21/broadway-lottery/README.md

 Inspired by peterzhen/BroadwayLottery which hasn't been updated in 2 years.
 Plan is to support more than just BroadwayDirect.

+## Improvements over the original repo

+- This repo uses React and MUI which is more maintainable.
+- The extension opens a new tab in the background to https://lottery.broadwaydirect.com/ and gets a list of active lotteries from there instead of hardcoding them.
+Then it closes the tab.
+- This extension adds a query parameter which means that it won't affect people just navigating to the sites.
+- This extension supports multiple profiles and alllows the user to swich the favorite profile to use.
+You can apply with more than one profile then.
+- Both the lotteries and the profiles are stored in Chrome storage.

 ## Use The Extension
 1. Clone the repo and cd into the directory
 2. Install and build the extension (this might take a while):